Managing your BWoF (for buildings with specified systems)

 In most cases each IQP who inspects the building's specified systems will need to provide a Form 12A certificate.
 However, in some cases one IQP may issue a Form 12A covering the procedures of another IQP.
 In these cases, it is important that the responsibility for issuing the Form 12As is established when the IQP is first engaged.

-The first step in engaging an IQP should be to approach the council for their IQP register (usually on the council’s website).
+The first step in engaging an IQP should be to approach the council for its IQP register (usually on the council’s website).
 This register also identifies which specified systems the IQP is competent to inspect.

 The building owner must obtain and keep reports detailing inspections, maintenance and repairs from the people who have carried out the work.
 These need to be kept with the compliance schedule for at least two years after they have been issued.